 Rubie's is one of the largest costume manufacturers in the world, supplying costumes to retailers across the country.
 Their own retail headquarters in Richmond Hill is worth a visit for that hard to find item.
 It can get overrun with customers, but be patient and you'll find what you need.
 Rubie's also rent costumes for adults.

 The Jackson Heights Halloween Parade is the second-largest Halloween parade in New York.
 It's all about the neighborhood kids and their costumes.
 And a few over-the-top grown-ups too.

-- USUALLY - but this year's is TBD - 37th Ave, starting at 89th St, ending at 76th St, Jackson Heights
+- USUALLY it's Halloween Day - but this year's is TBD - 37th Ave, starting at 89th St, ending at 76th St, Jackson Heights

 - Sponsored by the Jackson Heights Beautification Group (JHBG)